Saucony Peregrine 16 trail running shoe review 2026

 Here is a short video that gives a 360 degree view of the Saucony Peregrine 15 trail runners.

 Okay, let’s take a look at the brand new Peregrine 16s!
 These shoes are new as of February 2026.
 My size 11 wide weighed in at 1.4 pounds, so slightly lighter than the Peregrine 15s.
-So far, I have put 20 miles on them.
+So far, I have put 60+ miles on my new Peregrine 16s.
+Take notice of the improved lug tread shapes and pattern from new Vibram Megagrip outsole.
+Grip, traction, and stability feels improved.

 • More durable (and breathable) upper -> this is a key improvement since the 15s developed a small hole in one pair that I tested